-PG Degree Classification Master's based on 180 credits Classification thresholds: average mark (mark range 0 to 100) Boundary zone average Distinction 70.0 68.0 to 69.9 Merit 60.0 58.0 to 59.9 Pass 59.9 or less providing the credit requirements have been met
+Classification thresholds: average mark Boundary zone based on 180 credits (mark range 0 to 100) average Distinction 70.0 68.0 to 69.9 Merit 60.0 58.0 to 59.9 Pass 59.9 or less providing the credit requirements have been met

 Classification Review is based upon inspection of a student's work to determine whether there are any academic grounds for the award of a higher degree.
-Note that this does not involve changing marks and that External Examiners should support this process e.g. through advice on standards but they are not expected to act as a 'third examiner'.
+Note that this does not involve changing marks and that External Examiners should support this process, e.g. through advice on standards, but they are not expected to act as a 'third examiner'.
 This holistic approach is to ensure that every consideration has been given to marginal candidates.
 Classification Review will make a recommendation to the Examination Board, which will take the decision on degree classification.
 If a student's classification is raised as a result of Classification Review, this would not be noted on the student's transcript.